-A school called police after a kindergartener with Down syndrome pointed a finger gun at her teacher.
+A school called police after a kindergartner with Down syndrome pointed a finger gun at her teacher.
 The girl's mom says they went too far

-(CNN)A Pennsylvania elementary school called the police after a kindergartener with Down syndrome made a finger gun at her teacher.
+(CNN)A Pennsylvania elementary school called the police after a kindergartner with Down syndrome made a finger gun at her teacher.
 Officials concluded there wasn't a threat, but the girl's mother said they went too far.

 Maggie Gaines called on the Tredyffrin-Easttown School District to update its threat assessment policy after her 6-year-old daughter Margot was questioned by administrators for making a gun gesture at her elementary school teacher and pretended to shoot her.